Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

 - Rainy: "Rainy Day Woman," by Waylon Jennings.

 - Raye: A protégé of Buck Owens, Raye and Owens' duets were some of the most successful of the seventies.
 She and Owens also spent nine years as regulars on Hee Haw.

-- Reba: Reba McEntyre is a singer-songwriter and actress with a pure country style.
-Her 33 albums have produced 24 number one singles and counting, on the Billboard Hot Country charts.
+- Reba: Reba McEntire is a singer-songwriter and actress with a pure country style.
+Her 33 albums have produced 24 number one singles and counting on the Billboard Hot Country charts.

 - Reese: Reese Witherspoon played June Carter Cash in Walk the Line, and sang her songs herself.